ntaylor89/micro-spotify/README.md

 When a user follows this link, they'll be sent to spotify to login.

-If the user approves the authorizaiton, they will be send back to the `REDIRECT_URL` with the access token from Spotify.
+If the user approves the authorizaiton, they will be send back to the `REDIRECT_URI` with the access token from Spotify.

 ## Error Handling

-In case an error happens (either by `micro-spotify` or on Spotify) the user will be redirected to the REDIRECT_URL with the error query param set to a relevant error message.
+In case an error happens (either by `micro-spotify` or on Spotify) the user will be redirected to the REDIRECT_URI with the error query param set to a relevant error message.

 ## License